-Three Questions for Legal Entities in the New Economy
+Three Questions for Legal Entities in a Just and Resilient Economy

-The choices we make in structuring organizations will lay the foundation for much of the sharing economy.
+The choices we make in structuring organizations will lay the foundation for much of a just and resilient economy.
 The more we move our economic activities into organizations designed with equitable, social, and cooperative goals, the more we can transform our entire economy.
 Existing legal structures – the stock corporation, the cooperative corporation, the nonprofit corporation and others – can be harnessed and adapted to create institutions that will radically change the way we organize our economic activities.

 The following three questions should be a starting point for founders of an organization to think about how to structure their activities in a way that furthers the sharing economy: